RileyStratton/data-structures/0-0-welcome.md

 * O(n^2): Quadratic
 * O(2^n): Exponential

-Here is a graph with all except single for easy comparison.
+Here is a graph with all except O(1) for easy comparison.

 ![O](O.png)